MateuszMG/aggregator_app/README.md

 Point your Prometheus server at these endpoints to enable scraping.

+## Caching

+Responses for `available-months` and individual `monthly` reports are cached in Redis to reduce load on the database and Datastore.
+Cached entries expire after `REPORTS_CACHE_TTL_SECONDS` (default `3600`), which can be tuned in the environment.
+To invalidate the cache manually—for example, immediately after generating new reports—delete the keys `available-months` or `monthly:{year}-{month}` from Redis.
+Otherwise, stale data is automatically refreshed once the TTL elapses.

 ## Stop and Clean Up

 When you are finished working with the application, shut down all running services.